 A South Carolina native, Brent holds bachelor’s degrees from Lawrence University in music and biology and a master’s degree from The Juilliard School, where he served four years as a staff pianist for the Ellen and James S. Marcus Vocal Arts Department.
 Funderburk currently resides and maintains a private coaching studio in New York City.

-Brent Funderburk was Resident Faculty at the 2019 Schmidt Vocal Institute.
+Brent Funderburk is Resident Faculty at the 2020 Schmidt Vocal Institute.